 In 2014, Ryoji Ikeda sent a beam of light piercing up through the sky.
 ‘Spectra’ dominated the London skyline with a huge shaft of blinding white.
 Now, he’s bringing his technological immersive wonders indoors for his biggest ever European exhibition.
-Ikeda will be taking over the amazing spaces of 180 The Strand, a gorgeous brutalist building that’s perfect for the mind-bending installations he’s known for, from November 12 until February 28 2021.
+Since being delayed by lockdown, Ikeda will now be taking over the amazing spaces of 180 The Strand, a gorgeous brutalist building that’s perfect for the mind-bending installations he’s known for, from May 20 until August 1.

 It’s not his first visit to 180.
 Three years ago, he took over one of the main ground-floor rooms with ‘Test Pattern [N° 12]’, a flickering floor installation of endlessly strobing, stuttering lights.
 It was intense, heady, and one of the best things London saw that autumn.
 Now, we’re getting a whole exhibition of that kind of thing.

 Among the works on show, visitors will get to experience an installation that’s meant to mimic the feeling of entering a black hole, a tunnel of strobe lighting, giant speaker sculptures and a new version of that amazing ‘Test Pattern’ piece.
 Sure, it might give you motion sickness or trigger your epilepsy, but that’s a small price to pay for art.

 Ryoji Ikeda (presented by The Vinyl Factory x Fact in collaboration with Audemars Piguet Contemporary) will be at 180 The Strand, May 20-Aug 1 2021.
 Tickets will be available here.

 Want even more art?
 Just click right here, we've got you sorted.